Tutorial 15 min read

 Search Capability No (standalone) Yes (via SERP API) Yes

-Browser Rendering Yes Yes (b: True) Yes
+Browser Rendering Yes Yes (mode: 1) Yes

 Output Format Markdown, JSON Markdown, Text, Title Markdown, JSON, Screenshot